- Features and Benefits

 - Laboratory Evaluation

-For those hardest to reach anterior spaces with maximum control, easy to grip Twins are the interdental handles of choice.
+For those hardest to reach anterior spaces with maximum control, easy to grip PY-CO Twins are the interdental handles of choice.

 Staino® offers the industry’s widest range of interdental models for convenient at-home and on-the-go use.
 No matter the task – be it removing plaque and food particles between and around teeth, bridge abutments, implants and braces or removing tobacco, coffee, red wine and other tooth surface stains – Staino offers the ideal easy to use shape and size interdental brush and handle to do it quickly and efficiently.